fontlos/buaa-api/Readme.md

 The basic process is:

 - Initialize the `Context`
-- Set account
+- (Optional) Set account
-- (Optional) Specifies the file used to read and write cookies and config
+- (Optional) Specifies the dictionary for auth
 - Login to SSO (Context)
 - Get the API group you need
 - Login to this group
 - Call API in this group
+- (Optional) Save auth file

-There is a simple example:
+There are some simple examples:

 ```rust
 use buaa_api::Context;